stories-with-dice/quartz_obsidian/content/Blog/Lore24.md

 Haathrasz follows the evolution of Life -- a bug, a bacteria, the human -- from its inception as an idea in the mind of the Universe (another Weeper?) to its apex and collapse into entropy.

+# 011 - January 11

+> Yes, I skipped a few days, life happens.

+Let's continue with another god.

+> [!info]- Roll results:
+>
+> - Porfolio: Illusions
+> - Modes and Epithets: Destroy & Ravener
+> - Title: Adjective Epithet Noun
+> - Word: Hunger, Sand, Thirsting, Burrowing
+>

+> [!info]- Name
+>
+> Boghost

+Boghost is the Lingerer (another euphemism human scientists have postulated for these strange forces) whose domain is lies, deceit, and trickery.
+It grows as humanity lie and deceive each other.
+At the same time, it destroys what it feeds on.
+For example, if a politician lies to their constituents, Boghost intrudes into the mindspace of the treachery, and expands its on the collection subconscious layer, like *a wound that invites infection*.
+Unless the right cleansing ritual is employed -- magic, social, or personal -- the lie grows to destroy the relationship and cohesion of all those involved.